javierarce/slack-loading-messages/README.md

 Geo-flavored loading messages that I set up in our CartoDB Slack account:

 `Geographers never get lost.
 They just do accidental field work.`
 By Nicholas Chrisman.

-`Geography is just physics slowed down, with a couple of trees stuck in it.` By Terry Pratchett in The Last Continent.
+`Geography is just physics slowed down, with a couple of trees stuck in it.`
+By Terry Pratchett in The Last Continent.

 `Not all those who wander are lost.`
 A line from the poem *All that is gold does not glitter*, by J. R. R. Tolkien for The Lord of the Rings.

-> In that Empire, the Art of Cartography attained such Perfection that the map of a single Province occupied the entirety of a City.
+`In that Empire, the Art of Cartography attained such Perfection that the map of a single Province occupied the entirety of a City.`
+From "Del rigor en la ciencia" by Jorge Luis Borges.

 > "X" marks the spot.